 Here are two independent mindfulness exercises you can attempt.

-Fundamentally, mindfulness practise
+Fundamentally, mindfulness practice

 - Sit on a chair with a straight back or cross-legged on the floor.